EricssonResearch/EST-OSCORE/draft-ietf-ace-coap-est-oscore.md

 {: #table_mediatypes cols="l l" title="EST functions and the associated CoAP Content-Format identifiers"}

 ## Message Bindings
-The EST-oscore message characteristics are identical to those specified in Section 4.4 of {{RFC9148}}.
-It is RECOMMENDED that
+Note that the EST-oscore message characteristics are identical to those specified in Section 4.4 of {{RFC9148}}.
+It is therefore required that

   * The EST-oscore endpoints support delayed responses
   * The endpoints supports the following CoAP options: OSCORE, Uri-Host, Uri-Path, Uri-Port, Content-Format, Block1, Block2, and Accept.